This feature is available on all Goodshuffle Pro Plans.

 Vocabulary Cheat Sheet:

 Products: Physical items like chairs or moon bounces.
-May also include items you don’t charge for, or even track, like duct tape, scissors, or dollies.
+Can include internal-use items you don't charge for (e.g., duct tape, scissors, dollies).

 Logistics Services: Delivery or in-store pickup.
-These are tracked differently than other services and should be added before your first contract.
+Tracked separately from other services and must be configured before sending contracts.

 Required accessories will be automatically added to contracts when the parent item is added, and optional items can be seen by clicking on the 'View Relations' button on a contract line item.